 Adult Book Groups

-The ongoing Noon Book Group typically meets the first Wednesday of each month at noon.
+The Noon Book Group and the 2:00 Book Group typically meet the first Wednesday of each month.
+They share the same scheduled monthly title.
 Anyone 18 years of age and up is welcome to join, and advance registration is requested.

 During selected sessions, authors may visit virtually with the group to talk about their book and answer questions.